top of page

 Designer Secret:

-Buy an insert that is 2 inches larger than your pillow cover to ensure the cover is fully filled out.
+Buy a pillow insert that is 2 inches larger than your pillow cover to ensure the cover is fully filled out.

 Example: 22” cover → 24” insert